PythonRSAS/pythonrsas.github.io/_posts/2022-09-22-3-Maximum-Subarray.md

 Suppose that you been offered the opportunity to invest in the Volatile Chemical Corporation.
 Like the chemicals the company produces, the stock price of the Volatile Chemical Corporation is rather volatile.
-You are allowed to buy one unit of stock only one time and then sell it at a later date, buying and selling after the close of trading for the day.
+You are allowed to buy one unit of stock only one time and then sell it at a later date.
 To compensate for this restriction, you are allowed to learn what the price of the stock will be in the future.
 Your goal is to maximize your profit.

-In order to design an algorithm with an $$O(n^2)$$ running time, we will look at the input in a slightly different way.
-We want to find a sequence of days over which the net change from the first day to the last is maximum.
+In order to design an algorithm with an $$O(n^2)$$ running time, We want to find a sequence of days over which the net change from the first day to the last is maximum.
 Instead of looking at the daily prices, let us instead consider the daily change in price, where the change on day i is the difference between the prices after day i - 1 and after day i.
 We now want to **find the nonempty, contiguous subarray of A whose values have the largest sum**.
 We call this contiguous subarray the **maximum subarray**.